7 Myths on Boat Safety

-Weather is warming up, and that means boaters will be out on the water.
-As you get your boat ready for action, let’s talk about safety.
+Weather is warming up, and that means boaters will be on the water.
+As you get your boat ready for action, let’s talk safety.
 There are myths and common practices out there that can ruin a wakesurfing trip quicker than you can say, “Oh S#@T!”

 Myth 1: Lakes don’t have big waves.

 Be sure to check the weather before you go out.
 Lake’s can be just as dangerous as the ocean when conditions go south.
 Because lakes are shallower than oceans, the waves are steeper and closer together.
 The closeness of the shorelines reflect the waves from one shoreline to the other which amplify the waves even more so than wind.
 Be aware when on the lake and give respect to the mighty waves!
 We consider this myth BUSTED.